-But now comes an even more important question: Is it worth it to have a full-time content marketing manager?
+But now comes an even more important question: Is this ownership worth the annual cost of a content manager?

 Like a lot of questions that get asked in this world, the answer starts with “It depends.”

-The first factor to consider is the average lifetime value of a client relationship for your business.
+The first factor to consider when evaluating the cost of a content manager salary is the average lifetime value of a client relationship for your business.